Live your passion for environmental stewardship by taking a Masters in Sustainable Forest Management.

-The University of British Columbia’s Master of Sustainable Forest Management (MSFM) is a 9-month, professional master’s program that prepares students for careers as professional forest land managers in North America and overseas.
+The University of British Columbia’s Master of Sustainable Forest Management (MSFM) is an intensive, 9-month, course-based master’s program that prepares students for careers as professional forest land managers in North America and overseas.

 The MSFM program is designed for naturally inquisitive leaders who enjoy working outdoors and have a passion for environmental stewardship.

 Professional forest land managers are essential for healthy, sustainable, and productive forests, on which we depend.
 This accredited professional degree uses the principles and practices of sustainable forest land management to produce graduates equipped to fulfill this need.

 Get hands-on experience

 - Coursework includes hands-on fieldwork and real-world experience in the fundamentals of land management, land information acquisition and analysis, site-level management and sustainable land management.

 Become a Registered Professional Forester

 - As a graduate, you will have the expertise to obtain your Registered Professional Forester (RPF) designation.